practical-scientific-computing/practical-scientific-computing.github.io/python/05-functions.md

 # Functions

+[python/media/functions.ipynb](Click Here) to download this tutorial as an iPython Notebook.

 Functions are constructs that encapsulate a set of instructions to be reused throughout a program.
 Like mathematical functions, Python functions take any number of input arguments and return a single ouput.
 Functions always return an